 Checking for human rights issues

 In fiscal 2017 and beyond, Casio will check for human rights issues at all group production companies, and then at Casio Computer Co., Ltd. and all group sales companies, alternating year by year.
-Then, as before, feedback will be provided from the secretariat, and each site will use the PDCA cycle to make improvements based on the feedback, in order to enhance human rights due diligence throughout the group.
+In fiscal 2017, a human rights checkup was conducted at eight group production companies and feedback was provided by the secretariat.
+Going forward, each site will make improvements based on the feedback by applying the PDCA cycle, in order to enhance human rights due diligence throughout the group.

 Education and awareness raising